FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/open-source-vs-commercial.md

 An alternative to open-source, commercial authentication providers (such as [FusionAuth](https://fusionauth.io/), [Okta](https://www.okta.com/), and [Auth0](https://auth0.com/)) are popular because they take care of all the ambiguity and self-reliance that come with open source.

-But just because commercial providers handle many of open source's problems doesn't mean there aren't tradeoffs that need to be considered with them as well.
+But just because commercial providers handle many of open source's problems doesn't mean there aren't tradeoffs that need to be considered.

 ### Support